ML4GW/aframe/README.md

 git submodule update --init
 ```

-Now, you should be all setup!
+Next, follow the [instructions](./projects/README.md) for building each project's Apptainer images, and familiarize yourself with the various projects.
+These images are used as environments for running `Aframe` workflows, and thus are necessary to build.
+Once complete, you are all setup!

 The default Aframe experiment is the [`sandbox`](./aframe/pipelines/sandbox/) pipeline found under `aframe/pipelines/sandbox`.
-It is recommended that you follow the instructions in the sandbox [README](./aframe/pipelines/sandbox/) and execute the pipeline as an introduction to interacting with the respository.
+Follow the instructions in the sandbox [README](./aframe/pipelines/sandbox/) and execute the pipeline as an introduction to interacting with the respository.

 ## Repository structure